saikrisnaa/hiring-assistant-chatbot/README.md

 ## Running the application

 - Start the chatbot app using command - streamlit run main.py
-- access in your browser at localhost
+- Access in your browser at localhost